stormaw07/Swift-Sounds/README.md

 #### Device ID
 1. To retrieve the Device ID of your current device, run the following GET request in your terminal:
-    - curl -X "GET" "https://api.spotify.com/v1/me/player/devices" -H "Authorization: Bearer YOUR_ACCESS_TOKEN"
+    - `curl -X "GET" "https://api.spotify.com/v1/me/player/devices" -H "Authorization: Bearer YOUR_ACCESS_TOKEN"`
     - Replace YOUR_ACCESS_TOKEN with the Access Token you obtained in the previous step.
 2. After running the command, you'll receive a response in the terminal.
 Look for "id" and copy the string next to it—this is your Device ID.
 ---

 ### Database setup
 After the API is working, the only thing remaining for the website to work perfectly is setting up the database.
+First you will have to create the database in MariaDB with all the correct columns.
+#### Creating the database
+1. First you will have to install some things and do some setup, run these commands in your terminal:
+    - `brew install mariadb`
+    - `mysql.server start`
+    - `brew services start mariadb`
+2. Then run this command and log in with the computers root password
+    - `mariadb -u root`
+3. When you're in, create a database, open it and create a table called Users and a table called Album_songs with these commands:
+    - `CREATE DATABASE Swiftle;`
+    - `USE Swiftle;`
+    - `CREATE TABLE Users (epost VARCHAR(255),passord VARCHAR (255), clientId VARCHAR(255), clientSecret VARCHAR(255), refreshToken VARCHAR(255), deviceId VARCHAR(255));`
+    - `CREATE TABLE Album_songs (album_name VARCHAR(255), track_number INT(11), track_name VARCHAR(255));`